luistinygod/WordPress-geeSearch-plus/gsearch-plus/readme.txt

 == Installation ==

 1. Upload the `gsearch-plus` folder to the `/wp-content/plugins/` directory
-1. Activate the **gSearch Plus** plugin through the 'Plugins' menu in WordPress
+1. Activate the **geeSearch Plus** plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin by going to the **gSearch Plus** menu that appears in your *Settings* menu
+1. Configure the plugin by going to the **geeSearch Plus** submenu that appears under your *Settings* menu

 That’s all!
 We hope that you like our plugin.
 Suggestions, questions and other feedback are welcome. [twitter: @luistinygod](http://twitter.com/luistinygod)

 == Frequently Asked Questions ==

-If your question isn't listed here, please open a new topic at the [Support tab](http://wordpress.org/support/plugin/gsearch-plus "gSearch Plus support").
+If your question isn't listed here, please open a new topic at the [Support tab](http://wordpress.org/support/plugin/gsearch-plus "geeSearch Plus support").

 = I would like to have feature XYZ.
 What should I do? = Let us know if you'd like to have a special feature implemented in this plugin.
-Please open a new topic in the plugin [Support tab](http://wordpress.org/support/plugin/gsearch-plus "gSearch Plus support").
+Please open a new topic in the plugin [Support tab](http://wordpress.org/support/plugin/gsearch-plus "geeSearch Plus support").

-= How do I install it in certain page using it as a widget? = gSearch Plus plugin works behind the scenes by optimizing and changing the default WordPress search query.
-If you would like to have a search box on a sidebar or as a widget, just use the WordPress default search widget and gSearch plus will do the hard work!
+= How do I install it in certain page using it as a widget? = geeSearch Plus plugin works behind the scenes by optimizing and changing the default WordPress search query.
+If you would like to have a search box on a sidebar or as a widget, just use the WordPress default search widget and geeSearch plus will do the hard work!

-= What do I need to know if I'm using Stella multi-language plugin? = If you'd like to remove the correct language stopwords from your search query when using the Stella plugin, then go to **gSearch Plus** settings and change the *Remove Stopwords by language* to the option *Use stopwords files according to Stella languages*.
+= What do I need to know if I'm using Stella multi-language plugin? = If you'd like to remove the correct language stopwords from your search query when using the Stella plugin, then go to **geeSearch Plus** settings and change the *Remove Stopwords by language* to the option *Use stopwords files according to Stella languages*.
 In order get this working properly you need to make sure there is a stopwords file per each configured language on your site.
 Check at the `/wp-content/plugins/gsearch-plus/stop` directory for the files.
-You'll find there are already several files pre-loaded with the gSearch Plus plugin (English, Spanish, Portuguese, Italian, Czech, German, Finnish, French, Polish, Dutch and more).
+You'll find there are already several files pre-loaded with the geeSearch Plus plugin (English, Spanish, Portuguese, Italian, Czech, German, Finnish, French, Polish, Dutch and more).
 You may edit those files to include/remove stopwords, or add new files.
 When adding new stopwords files name them as *stopwords-[LANGUAGE].php*, where LANGUAGE is a two letter code representing the Stella language (en -> English, de -> German, and so on).

 == Screenshots ==